cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 There are code paths that result in a retry error outside of a transaction conflict situation.

 For example, a lease transfer clears the [timestamp cache](https://www.cockroachlabs.com/docs/stable/architecture/transaction-layer.html#timestamp-cache) which is used to provide serializable guarantees (eliminate non-repetitive and phantom reads).
-If that happens at a specific point in a transaction's life, its commit will be rejected because there is no way to verify the earlier reads are repetitive.
+If that happens at a specific point in a transaction's life, its commit will be rejected because there is no way to verify the earlier reads are repeateable.